nayoung9/PAPipe/Parameters/parameter_generator.md

 ### "Load parameter for test data" button

-- Example parameter values for a test data are loaded in each field.
+- Example parameter values for a test data are loaded in each field

 ### "Clear" button

-- Reset all parameter values.
+- Reset all parameter values

 ### Global parameters

 #### (1) Reference genome assembly file

-- The name of a genome assembly file (gzip-compressed FASTA) of a reference species.
+- The name of a genome assembly file (gzip-compressed FASTA) of a reference species
 - Example: pig.fa.gz

 #### (2) Reference dbSNP file (optional)

-- The dbSNP file (gzip-compressed VCF) of a reference species.
+- The dbSNP file (gzip-compressed VCF) of a reference species
 - Optional parameter
 - Example: pig.vcf.gz

 #### (3) Total number of chromosomes in the reference genome

-- Total number of chromosomes (including sex chromosomes) of in the reference genome.
+- Total number of chromosomes (including sex chromosomes) of in the reference genome
 - Example: 23

 #### (4) Number of autosomes in the reference genome

-- Total number of autosomes in the reference genome.
+- Total number of autosomes in the reference genome
 - Example: 21

 #### (5) Names of sex chromosomes in the reference genome (optional)

-- The list of the names of sex chromosomes in the reference genome.
+- The list of the names of sex chromosomes in the reference genome
 - Comma-separated without space
 - Optional parameter
 - Example: X,Y